dmidlo/histdata.com-tools/docs/labour-market-semantics.md

 change requires an explicit bridge ID; otherwise the break remains visible to downstream models.

+## U.S. Employment Situation archive

+The U.S. specialization applies these distinctions to every indexed January 2000 through August 2026 Employment Situation publication.
+Each release package carries three independent raw-backed triplets: CPS all-workers unemployment rate, CES total-nonfarm monthly change, and CES total-private average hourly earnings.
+A package identity proves common publication evidence; it does not merge their concepts or surprises.

+Fixed-width Summary Table A payroll revisions are derived only from the two adjacent levels printed in the current occurrence.
+Semantic Summary Table B provides the published change directly.
+Earlier initial changes remain bound to their predecessor artifacts, so annual CES benchmarks cannot rewrite history.
+The January 2010 earnings headline changes from production and nonsupervisory workers to all employees and is explicitly noncomparable.
+`replay_bls_employment_situation_archive()` verifies all 957 measure triplets
+against the 320-artifact chain.

 ## Economy profiles

 `built_in_labour_profiles()` derives one semantic/source profile for all 21